radanskoric/radanskoric.github.io/_posts/2024-05-14-stream-actions-inside-regular-html.markdown

 I couldn't find anything mentioned about this in [the official documentation](https://turbo.hotwired.dev/handbook/streams){:target="_blank"}.
 There's nothing in the [7.0.0-beta.1 release notes](https://github.com/hotwired/turbo/releases/tag/v7.0.0-beta.1){:target="_blank"} nor in the [Turbo 7 official release announcement](https://world.hey.com/hotwired/turbo-7-0dd7a27f){:target="_blank"}.

 That said, there is a passing reference in the documentation that hints at this feature but I only caught it after going in with the debugger and figuring out how it works.
+I have [opened a PR](https://github.com/hotwired/turbo-site/pull/192){:target="_blank"} to add it explicitly to the documentation.
-The docs say: "Turbo knows to automatically **attach** `<turbo-stream>` elements".
+For now, the docs say: "Turbo knows to automatically **attach** `<turbo-stream>` elements".
 The attach word is significant.
 To understand why, read on to find out how it works.

 > Consider subscribing to get more articles like this one and to get my [printable Turbo 8 cheat-sheet](/cheatsheet):
 > <script async data-uid="c481ada422" src="https://thoughtful-producer-2834.ck.page/c481ada422/index.js"></script>